-Harold Carr works on cloud infrastructure and blockchain scalability at Oracle.
-At Oracle he has also worked on InfiniBand transport and SOAP Web Service Technology.
+Harold Carr works on blockchain scalability in Oracle Labs.
+At Oracle he has also worked on cloud infrastructure, InfiniBand transport and SOAP Web Service Technology.
 He designed the pluggable transports, the asynchronous client and service APIs, and streaming I/O used in Oracle’s SOAP stack.

 At Sun Microsystems he was responsible for RMI-IIOP load-balancing and fail-over in the GlassFish Application Server.
 He designed the core architecture used in Sun’s CORBA ORB and in Sun’s JAX-WS 2.0 implementation and the scalable socket communications architecture (aka Grizzly) used in GlassFish HTTP and IIOP.
 He helped write the OMG Portable Object Adapter specification and was chairperson of the OMG Portable Interceptor specification.